dynamicfrappe/moyate_integration/README.md

 ## Documentation

+### create_adjustment(warehouse, qty, item_code, name)
+'''
+   warehouse -- string warehouse name actual_qty -- float negative or positive item_code -- string Item Code
+   name -- string source document name
+'''
+#### Description:

+###### This function sends a stock adjustment request to the Repzo system by triggering the adjust-inventory webhook.
+It is used to synchronize inventory changes (positive or negative) from Frappe/ERPNext to Repzo.

  ## Hooks
    ### after_migrate : execute a certain function after migration
    ### after_install : execute a certain function after install the app